 The timeline for this phase can range anywhere from a few weeks to several months, depending on the scope of the project.

-For reference, a Class A build-out of a 20,000-sf shell space would take an estimated 32 weeks to complete, while the same build-out of a 2nd Gen space would take about 20 weeks.
+For reference, a Class A build-out of a 20,000-square-foot shell space would take an estimated 32 weeks to complete, while the same build-out of a second-gen space would take about 20 weeks.

 The last step before you occupy the space is a final walk-through with the project team.
 During the walk-through, they will identify anything that does not match the construction plans or that is not up to standard.

 These items are added to a “punch list.”
 The general contractor or vendor responsible for each item is required to complete or correct each issue before they receive the final payment.

 After the punch list is finished, one final walk-through should be completed to confirm that everything was addressed, meets the construction drawings, and is to your satisfaction.